T-R0D/docker-react/README.md

-# Getting Started with Create React App
+# docker-react
+A simple project for noodling with Docker, K8s, and ElasticBeanstalk.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).